aicha-koureich/multi-backend-gemm-benchmark/README.md

 All results are cross-checked against the CPU reference with max_error < 10^-1.
 My implementation consistently stayed below 10−5 error margin.

 ## Next steps
-To refocus the project I decided to not do the ROCM and SYCL backend and to instead improve this one.
+To refocus the project I decided to not do the ROCM and SYCL backends and to instead improve the CUDA and OpenCL ones.
 - Tiling of 32 x 32
 - Register Tiling